winkyBrain/react-component-files/README.md

 You can easily edit the templates used for file generation.
 Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and search for:

--   `Component Generator: Edit Component Template`
+-   `React Quick Component: Edit Component Template`
--   `Component Generator: Edit Style Template`
+-   `React Quick Component: Edit Style Template`
--   `Component Generator: Edit Index Template`
+-   `React Quick Component: Edit Index Template`

 Alternatively, you can find clickable links in the extension's settings UI.